Author: Jeff Bacon

 2. Complete written financial disclosures.
 Honest and comprehensive.

 3. Each side retains independent counsel.
-Both attorneys negotiate language, identify issues, and confirm the client understands what they are signing.
+Both attorneys negotiate language and flag issues.
+They confirm each client understands what they are signing.

 4. Drafting and revision.
 The agreement evolves until both sides are satisfied.